How to Pit Cherries, Peaches, Olives, and More

 - Set down your knife.
 Grasp one half of the fruit in each hand and gently twist the halves in opposite directions.
 The halves will separate, and the pit will remain in one of the halves.
 (Note that the pits of some nectarines may be particularly clingy, making it difficult to pry the fruit into two pieces.
 If this is the case, cut the nectarines into smaller sections, cutting them away from the pit as you go.)

 - Use your paring knife to loosen the top and bottom of the pit from the fruit.
 At this point you can usually use your thumb and forefingers to remove the pit from peaches.
 For nectarines, use the tip of the knife to pry the pit from the fruit.

 A slice and a twist are all it takes to remove the pit of an avocado from its rich, buttery flesh.
 Here's how to do it:

 - Rinse the avocado under cool running water and pat dry with paper towels.

 - Using a sharp chef's knife, cut through the avocado lengthwise through the flesh and to the seed.
-Rotate the fruit around the knife so that you've cut the avocado into two halves, all the way around the avocado
+Rotate the fruit around the knife so that you've cut the avocado into two halves, all the way around the avocado.

 - Separate the halves by placing one hand on each side of the avocado and twisting in opposite directions.
 The seed will remain in one of the halves.

 - To remove the seed, carefully tap it with the blade of the chef's knife.
-You don't need to strike with a lot of force, as the blade will easily catch itself into the seed, which is a bit softer than it looks.
+You don't need to strike with a lot of force, as the blade will easily catch itself in the seed, which is a bit softer than it looks.

 - Rotate the knife to lift out the seed.